xmtp/XIPs/XIPs/xip-46-multi-wallet-identity.md

 The address log is also an append-only, strictly-ordered log.
 The server is expected to append to the address log only if validation succeeded on the affected inbox log.

 However, clients only ever need to know the latest Inbox ID that an address was associated with (modeled in the API description below).
-Clients do not need to validate the address log, other than validating the inbox log that the latest inbox ID that the address points to.
+Clients do not need to validate the address log, other than validating the inbox log of the latest inbox ID that the address points to.

 ```protobuf
 // Request to retrieve the InboxIDs for the given addresses